Bob Learn Jr.

 Robert Learn Jr. (born April 4, 1962) is a professional ten-pin bowler and bowling coach.
 He formerly competed on the Professional Bowlers Association (PBA) Tour and is currently active on the PBA50 Tour.
 He is nicknamed "Mr. 300", having rolled over 100 perfect games between PBA and sanctioned USBC competition.
+Learn was inducted into the USBC Hall of Fame (Veterans category) in 2020.
+He is also a member of the Erie Bowling and Pennsylvania State Bowling Halls of Fame.

 Learn Jr. is a member of the Brunswick pro staff.

 Bowling career

 Learn became a PBA member in 1981, bowling mostly in PBA Regional Tour events until joining the national PBA Tour full-time in 1984.
 He won five PBA Tour titles during his career, including a major at the 1999 U.S. Open, but is most noted for: